On the equation N_{K/k}(\Xi)=P(t): Calculation of the Brauer group

 \begin{thm} Suppose $char(k)=0$.
-Let $P(t)$ be an irreducible polynomial over $k$ and $K/k$ an abelian extension.
-Let $L=k[t]/(P(t))$.
-Let $X$ be the CHS partial compactification defined in \cite{CHS1}, as recalled in \S 1, $X^c$ the compactification of $X$.
+Let $P(t)$ be an irreducible polynomial over $k$, $K/k$ an abelian extension and $L=k[t]/(P(t))$.
+Let $X$ be the CTHS partial compactification for $P(t)$ and $K$ as in Section 1, $X^c$ a smooth compactification of $X$.
 Then: \begin{enumerate}[(a)] \item The quotient $\Br(X)/\Br(X^c)$ is $2$-torsion.